SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/calendars-main.md

 7. A new calendar can be created through the user interface.
 This is a long process that will be described in the next three scenarios.
-    Another option to create a calendar is importing the existing file to JDemetra+.
+    Another option to create a calendar is by importing the existing file to JDemetra+.
 To do it, right click on the *Calendar* item from the *Workspace* window and choose the *Import* item from the menu.